2.2. Geometric interpretation

 \[\begin{split}R^2 & = \frac{\| \hat{\mathbf{y}} - \bar{\mathbf{y}} \|^2}{\| \mathbf{y} - \bar{\mathbf{y}} \|^2} = \frac{\text{FSS}}{\text{TSS}} \\ & = \frac{\| \mathbf{y} - \bar{\mathbf{y}} \|^2 - \| \mathbf{r} \|^2}{\| \mathbf{y} - \bar{\mathbf{y}} \|^2} = 1 - \frac{\text{RSS}}{\text{TSS}}\end{split}\]

-Additionally, R-squarae can be described as the squared correlation between y and y-hat in multiple linear regression, and between y and x in simple linear regression.
+Additionally, R-square can be described as the squared correlation between y and y-hat in multiple linear regression, and between y and x in simple linear regression.
 This is why R-square values always lie between 0 and 1.

 Invariance Properties of R-square